Angel Reese named to Wooden Award All-American Team

 BATON ROUGE — Angel Reese was named to the Wooden Award All-American Team on Tuesday.

 Both the men's and women's Wooden Award All-American teams, named after basketball legend John R. Wooden, are made up of 10 student-athletes and is generally considered one of college basketball's highest honors.
-Reese's opponent in Monday's Elite Eight game against Iowa, Caitlin Clarke, was also named to the team.
+Reese's opponent in Monday's Elite Eight game against Iowa, Caitlin Clark, was also named to the team.

 Despite LSU's season ending with a loss to Iowa, Reese was dominant on LSU's side of the court with 17 points, 20 rebounds, four assists, three blocks and two steels.
 It was her 10th consecutive double-double in an NCAA tournament game, tying the NCAA record for consecutive double-doubles in the tournament.